unfoldingWord-dev/Unlocked-Bible-Commentary-Info/docs/management.rst

 Prototype phase (Nov.
 2016 - Jan.
 2017)

-- **Prototype Team**: (listed alphabetically) Andrew Belcher, Nils Friberg, John Hutchins, Paul Montague, Shirley Ralston, Larry Sallee, (David Whisler)

 - **Prototype working structure**
-   - Gospel of Luke team: Andrew, Paul, Shirley
+   - Gospel of Luke team: Drew, Larry, Wesley, George, and Bianca
-   - Gospel of John team: John, Nils
+   - Gospel of John team: Drew, Harry and Keith

 - **Managers-revisers**:
-   Andrew and John

 - **General UBN editor**:
-   Larry
+   Drew

-**Remark**: our goal will be to have all of you, as you grow into the UBN work and if you are willing, to become potential manager-revisers for other UBN workers.
+**Remark**: our goal will be to have all of you, as you grow into the UBC work and if you are willing, to become potential manager-revisers for other UBC workers.